AdobeDocs/campaign-classic.en/help/production/using/workflow-execution.md

 There can be several causes for this issue, follow the steps below to solve it:

-1. Check the **[!UICONTROL operationMgt]** technical workflow status.
+1. Check the [**[!UICONTROL operationMgt]**](../../workflow/using/campaign.md) technical workflow status.
 This workflow manages jobs or workflows inside a campaign.
 If it fails, this will result in workflows to not start / stop.

     You can retrieve its status in the **[!UICONTROL Administration]** / **[!UICONTROL Production]** / **[!UICONTROL Technical workflows]** / **[!UICONTROL Campaign process]** node.
 If the workflow has failed, restart it to resume the running of campaign workflows.